Skip to main content

 As a result, this film has a lot more in common thematically with a film like The Impossible or Finding Nemo than a film like The Shining or Rosemary’s Baby.
 The latter two films are also designed around familial relationships, but they pervert the sanctuary connoted by the family structure.
 Much of what makes Jack’s descent into murderous madness so unsettling in The Shining is the understanding that the father/husband is supposed to protect his wife and child from monsters.
 The idea of your father becoming the monster is, well, horrific.
 The fear of being chased through the halls with an axe pales by comparison.

-But A Quiet Place doesn’t feel the need to flip the script like that.
+But A Quiet Place doesn’t flip the script like that.
 Lee and Evelyn do exactly what you expect parents to do.
 That’s one line the film isn’t interested in crossing.
 A Quiet Place insists that the world can end and fathers and mothers will still do everything they can for their children.
-The film uses horror-movie vocabulary to depict raising kids as the most terrifying thing.
+The film uses horror-movie vocabulary to display the very real fears around keeping your kids alive in a world that feels like it is overflowing with monsters.

 How Does the Movie Do it?